danderson/virtuakube/README.md

 Your host machine must have `qemu`, `qemu-img`, and `vde_switch` installed.
 Additionally, you must provide the base disk image for the VMs.
-Due to its size I cannot host it for free (if you can help with that, please get in touch!), but you can build your own with `make build-img`.
-The image weighs about 1.1G, and requires about double that to build.
+Due to its size I cannot host it for free (if you can help with that, please get in touch!), but you can build your own with `go run ./examples/build-image`.
+The image weighs ~2GiB, and requires about double that to build.

-See `examples/simple-cluster` for an example of how to use the API.
+See `examples/simple-cluster` for an example of how to use the API. `examples/freeze-cluster` and `examples/thaw-universe` demonstrate how to achieve <10s setup time for testing.